 A CIBIL report is computed by TransUnion CIBIL, which is the first credit bureau in the country.
-The information about all your loans (home, auto, and personal), credit cards, bill payments, enquiries, and CIBIL score are present in your CIBIL report.
+The information about all your loans (home, auto, and personal), credit cards, bill payments, enquiries, and CIBIL scores are present in your CIBIL report.

 A CIBIL report is prepared by the TransUnion CIBIL credit bureau.
 It is a detailed summary of your credit history.
 It records the type of loans (home, auto, and personal) and credit cards that have been availed by you over a period of time.